AnaVizcaya/AnaVizcaya.github.io/_pages/research.md

 author_profile: true
 ---

+# Neutrinos
+Neutrinos are created, via the weak interaction, in one of three leptonic flavor eigenstates ν<sub>e</sub>, ν<sub>μ</sub>, and ν<sub>τ</sub> .
+In the late 1990s, the Super-Kamiokande and SNO experiments provided definite evidence that neutrinos can oscillate from one flavor to another, and in order to do so, they must have mass.
+This experimental discovery was recognized with the 2015 Nobel Prize for Physics.

+## The DUNE experiment
+The DUNE experiment is a next generation neutrino observatory that will be able to measure: neutrino mixing angles, neutrino charge parity violation (which can shed some light on the matter-antimatter asymmetry), and neutrino mass ordering amongst other things.
+It will consist of two main detectors placed along the path of a high-intensity (MW-scale) neutrino beam.

 # Research done during my PhD

 While in graduate school I was a collaborator in two experiments: the KATRIN Experiment and the TRIMS experiment.
 Below I give a quick overview of each experiment and of my research in each.